 Professional, Effective Flea Control and Flea Extermination in Greenville, NC

-If you have a Flea infestation problem in Greenville / Pitt County North Carolina, Don’t bother wasting your money of foggers and sprays that only temporarily give your relief, Call the Flea Extermination experts at D & D Pest Control today.
+If you have a Flea infestation problem in Greenville / Pitt County North Carolina, Don’t bother wasting your money on foggers and sprays that only temporarily give your relief, Call the Flea control experts at D & D Pest Control today.

 - One flea can lay 50 – 60 eggs a day.

 - Fleas are parasites and feed on blood.

 - Fleas can live up to 100 days.

 - One flea can bite up to 400 times a day.

 - A flea can jump 8 – 12 inches.